-- A. Western Oregon University shall develop written procedures to incorporate the principles of this Board policy. - B. Western Oregon University shall report the resulting procedures, evidence of implementation or, in the alternative, provide a report documenting how these principles of shared governance have already been incorporated into the institution's governance structure.
-The report shall be provided to the Chancellor, or his designee, by December 1, 2003. - C. In developing the institutional report referenced above, Western Oregon University shall ensure appropriate input from and collaboration with the officially recognized student government association.
+- A. Western Oregon University shall develop written procedures to incorporate the principles of this Board policy. - B. Western Oregon University shall report the resulting procedures, evidence of implementation or, in the alternative, provide a report documenting how these principles of shared governance have already been incorporated into the institution's governance structure. - C. In developing the institutional report referenced above, Western Oregon University shall ensure appropriate input from and collaboration with the officially recognized student government association.
 For purposes of the report on student shared governance the student government association shall be regarded as the appropriate liaison for student input.